aliwalker/golox/README.md

 # Golox
 This repo is a go implementation of Lox language.
 Lox is a dynamic scripting language designed by [Bob Nystrom](https://github.com/munificent) in his book [Crafting Interpreter](http://www.craftinginterpreters.com).
+Lox is really like JavaScript.
 Refer to [chapter 3](http://www.craftinginterpreters.com/the-lox-language.html) of the book for an overview of Lox lang.

 This implementation adds some more features:

 - [x] Semicolon is not a must. :-)
 - [x] Lambda expressions(anonymous functions).
 - [x] Support break statement from loops.
+- [ ] Support getters/setters, static methods for classes.
 - [ ] Support `for ... of` statement.
-- [ ] Support Array, Map.
+- [ ] Support Arrays, Maps.
 - [ ] Enhanced REPL.

 ## Example